emanuelsla/fully_synthetic_MI/README.md

 the "README.md" in master.

-- With the file "generate_census.R" a fictive census based on the eusilc data is created.
+- With the file "generate_census.R" a fictive census based on the eusilcP data is created.
 This is due to the reason that the fully synthetic MI algorithm cannot handle weights yet.
 So we seeked for a procedure to compare census data with the simPop results.
 We create the fictive census "df_census.RData".